Total Miles: 4600

 Most Challenging Aspect:I can't think of anything that was challenging.
 I was 20 years old.
 The trip fit perfectly within my summer break from college.
 I took the train to Portland, which was great.
 The biggest challenge was probably ending the trip and going back to school!

 Favorite Experience: It was a great way for me to see the western half of the US.
-As a kid, I had never been west of Kansas City.
-I intentionally chose a west to east trip so I could spend more time in the west.
-In fact, it took us 22 of the 90 days to just get through Oregon.
+It took us 22 of the 90 days to just get through Oregon.
 It was a great way to see the country.
+I loved the very long downhill sections out West.
+Being in Virginia City, MT during a Barbershop Quartet Convention was a blast!

 Least Favorite: Early on I broke 5 spokes on my rear wheel.
 They were a pain to fix because they were always on the freewheel side.
 My only flat tire was caused by me replacing a spoke.
 Eventually the spokes stopped breaking and I had no mechanical problems after that.